Searches and surveys - Downsizing - First time buyer

 5 min read

-Conveyancing searches, also known as property searches, are enquiries made by your conveyancer on your behalf.
-Continue reading to find out more about the different types of searches there are, and why they are so important.
+Conveyancing searches, also known as property searches, are enquiries your conveyancer makes on your behalf about the property, the land, and the local area.
+They give you important information about the property before you make a purchase, such as about potential flood risks, building regulations, and legal ownership details.
+Continue reading to learn about the different types of searches you might need, the costs involved, and b why they are so important.

 young home buyer looking at her property searches relieved that no issues have been raised

-When you buy a house, your conveyancer will order conveyancing searches which look for various issues in the local area or with the property, that may impact your purchase.
-Find out more about what conveyancing searches are and the different searches you will need when buying a house.
+When you buy a house, your conveyancer will order conveyancing searches which look for legal, environmental, and physical issues in the local area or with the property, that may impact your purchase.
+From a local authority and environmental search to mining or flood search, conveyancing searches are essential for buyers in order to make a fully informed decision before purchasing a property, and protecting your investment.

 In this article: